 In the case of residential buildings, generally, every residential building equals one household unit which equals one unit of demand.
-The exception to this will be if the residential building which qualifies for a reduction under 4.3.
+The exception to this will be if the residential building which qualifies for a reduction under 4.3 or it is a retirement village unit as defined under Glossary of terms (Appendix F).